 "Church has always been my home."
 Kate is a college student at Missouri Western.
 "Sure I had a good childhood and parents that loved me, but they can't love me like Jesus does.
 It's impossible.
 In second grade, I started going to church on Wednesday nights with my best friend.
 I realized that the people in my church loved me like their own daughter and I began longing to be there at every chance I got.
 I was growing and learning and being loved and loving it.
 When I found out I'd be going to Missouri Western after high school, I was probably more excited to start going to Word of Life Church than I was for college.
 From the second I walked into Word of Life, I knew I belonged.
 Everyone was so warm and welcoming.
 I filled out a connect card and received a call within a week.
 For brevity's sake I won't list all the ways in which I've grown in the last two years, but it has been an incredible experience.
 I think it's safe to say I've found my home for this chapter in life."”

 "We have been a part of Word of Life since 2001," says Jo.
-Blaine and Jo Davis travel 60 miles one way to come to church on Friday nights and Sunday mornings.
+Blaine and Jo Davis travel 60 miles one way to come to church on Sunday mornings.
 "It has been wonderful and life-changing for us.
 It has been good for our souls.
 We love where we have traveled to as a church.
 We LOVE weekly communion and the rich and deep messages we receive.
 God has placed us in a good place and we are so grateful to him and to all our church family.”

 "I was at a point of no hope."
 Travis came to Celebrate Recovery (CR) at Word of Life in a desperate situation.
 "I remember walking in one Wednesday evening before CR started.
 Members of CR knew my wife and I were going through marriage troubles.
 They asked how things were.
 I told them and they asked if they could pray.
 I was honest.
 I said I didn’t care if they did or didn’t.
 Looking back, neither Brandi nor I can communicate how we survived outside of the power of intercessory prayer and complete surrender to Christ in our personal lives.
 We are not perfect.
 We still struggle individually and in our marriage, but praise Jesus, our marriage has been restored!
 CR was a pivotal place to be in during our time of darkness."
 If you are interested in Celebrate Recovery (CR), join us on Wednesday nights in the Life Center at 6:30 p.m.